simonswu23/Scripts/README.md

     - frostbite implemented
     - and much more!
   - new passwords
-    - icecream: treat yourself to some sweet and frosty updates!
+    - stayfrosty: treat yourself to some sweet and frosty updates!
   - see Changelog.md for all updates